mosheszweizer/bitcrypt/README.md

 BitCrypt is written in Pascal and the file stored here was compiled on an AMD® Ryzen processor running Ubuntu 20.04.5 LTS.
 You can download the file and test if it runs on your Linux installation.

+INSTALL
+Bitcrypt has been compiled with FPC compiler which staticly links all dependancies.
+Therefore one should not need to import any additional components to run bitcrypt.

+To install,
+Download the compressed bitcrypt-install file from this directory and decompress it.
+Examine install.sh file to see the intended installation destinations.
+Then run sudo ./install.sh